muathendirangu/muathendirangu/README.md

 I have an interest in networking and distributed systems.

-I write a lot of rust, go and typescript
+I enjoy writing software using rust, go and typescript

 I also love to share what I have learnt with others check out my open source contributions over here [contributions] 🌱